TheMagicNacho/Silmarillion/README.md

 ## Quickstart
 Silmarillion repo will build a container for you to develop and deploy with.
 We use teraform to build the local development network.

-1. To build the entire application with a daemon that watches for changes to your go code use: `make up-dev` NOTE: sometimes you have to run this twice.
+1. To build the entire application with a daemon that watches for changes to your go code use: `make up-dev`

 2. To build just the silmarillion container, run the following command: `make container-run`